 Knowing the dangers of exposure to loud music

 Do you ever have muffled hearing after being at a nightclub?
 Do you have ringing in your ears after listening to loud music?
 These are signs of hearing damage.
 The music was too loud for your ears to handle.
 Most of the time the muffled sound and tinnitus is temporary.
 Your hearing will return after a day or so.
-But regular exposure to loud music can cause permanent hearing loss.
+However regular exposure to loud music can cause permanent hearing loss.

 So how does this happen?

 Your ear is a very delicate instrument.
 When sound vibrations reach the eardrum, they make it vibrate.
-Inside the middle ear there is a chamber with three small bones.
+Inside the middle ear, there is a chamber with three small bones.
 As the eardrum vibrates these bones pick up and amplify the vibration sending it to the inner ear.

 The inner ear contains the cochlear.
 The cochlear is shaped like a snail shell and contains fluid and thousands of microscopic hair cells.
 The vibration from the middle ear causes the fluid to ripple.
 Each ripple causes the hair cells to move, creating electrical signals which are sent to the auditory nerve and along to the brain.
 The brain turns these signals into the recognisable sounds that we hear.